datanimbus/dnio-backup-and-restore/README.md

 * You can use `-b` during backup and restore.
   * While backing up the backup file specified will be used to write the backup data.
   * While restoring the backup configuration would be read from the file specified.
+* `-fb, --full-backup` is an optional flag only for backup operation.
 ## Info

 * Backup customization is only supported in the interactive mode.
 Run `dnio-backup-and-restore` without any *commands* to enter into interactove mode.